 - Have creditworthy commercial clients

-- Have cash flow problems due to offering terms
+- Have cash flow problems as a result of offering terms

 Can we help you?